-Steve Ford RCOT Chief Executive campaign, and we have big ambitions to grow our membership further.
-We'll use data and insights to focus on areas that will make the biggest impact.
+Steve Ford BAOT Chief Executive We'll use data and insights to focus on areas that will make the biggest impact.

 We're developing a commercial strategy to rely less on membership fees to do the things we need to do.
 We committed to not increasing membership fees for 2023/24 we've done that while still enhancing our offer.
 We've delivered a CPD portfolio for our members, and projects are happening now to reimagine our communities, redevelop our website and offer a high-quality member experience.